-PSC Flooring were called in by John WF Bebb Construction Ltd to look at the Cutting Room and Sausage Room floor at Rikki Lloyd Butchers of Welshpool.
-The concrete surface had falls to a central drain and it was evident they had previously painted the floor themselves and it was not lasting.
+PSC Flooring was called in by John WF Bebb Construction Ltd. We went look at the Cutting Room and Sausage Room floor at Rikki Lloyd Butchers of Welshpool.
+The concrete surface had fallen to a central drain.
+Furthermore, it was evident they had previously painted the floor themselves and it was not lasting.

-The floor areas were Cutting Room totalling 35.5 square metres and Sausage Room totalling 19 square metres.
-Assessing the situation, it was recommended that the best surface would be a 6mm Resdev Pumadur RT screed.
-Ideal even in the most arduous environments, this product is the most hard wearing on the market and designed to withstand impact, abrasion, animal fats and proteins, frequent cleaning, and chemicals.
-Resdev Pumadur RT screed offers excellent slip resistance in the wet and can be laid to falls to help drainage helping to meet high health and safety standards.
+This product is the most hard-wearing on the market and designed to withstand impact and abrasion.
+It can also withstand animal fats and proteins, frequent cleaning, and chemicals.
+Resdev Pumadur RT screed offers excellent slip resistance in the wet.
+It can also be laid to falls to help drainage helping to meet high health and safety standards.

-Initially the floor was thoroughly cleaned and prepared to remove extensive build-up of failed floor paint, using the totally enclosed handheld 110v PCD grinding machine, with the edges being prepared with a handheld total enclosed 110v diamond grinding machine.
+Initially, the butcher flooring was thoroughly cleaned and prepared to remove the extensive build-up of failed floor paint, using the totally enclosed handheld 110v PCD grinding machine, with the edges being prepared with a handheld total enclosed 110v diamond grinding machine.
 All residues and dust were vacuumed with a 110v triple motor vacuum.

-The existing Coving System was also in need of recoating, but in order to meet the client’s tight deadline the client decided that rather than us return, the client would coat that themselves so we supplied 3 units of 3.2kg Resdev Pumadur TF polyurethane coating system, in a matching matt, red.
+The existing Coving System was also in need of recoating.
+However, in order to meet the client’s tight deadline, the client decided that rather than we return, the client would coat that themselves so we supplied 3 units of 3.2kg Resdev Pumadur TF polyurethane coating system, in a matching matt, red.